MartinSchmidt/helm-charts/charts/helper-ceph-crd/README.md

 # helper-ceph-crd

-The idear for this helper chart is that it will facilitate a way to make a storage in k8s where needed, this is why it also contains a storage-class resource.
+This helper chart facilitates creation of ceph storage resources.

 This is a helper chart that you use as a dependency on you main chart doing something like:
 ```yaml